Why become a 4-H volunteer?

 - First, you must successfully complete the application process including a CORI (Criminal Offender Record Information) check.
 Your 4-H Educator will inform you when this process is complete.

 - Then, you will meet with your local 4-H Educator for an orientation.
-He or she will assign an experienced 4-H volunteer to mentor you.

 - Plan an information session for new 4-H members and their parents.
 That’s it—you’re on your way!

 Who can be a 4-H volunteer?